GoogleChrome/web.dev/src/site/content/en/fast/priority-hints/index.md

 - Image preloads will have a "Low" priority (without Priority Hints) and should be ordered relative to async scripts and other low or lowest priority tags.

 ## History

 Priority Hints was first experimented with in Chrome as an origin trial in 2018 and then again in 2021 using the `importance` attribute.
 The interface has since changed to `fetchpriority` for HTML and `priority` for JavaScript's Fetch API as part of the web standards process.

-## Browser Compatibility
+## Browser compatibility

 As of this writing, Priority Hints are only available in Chromium-based browsers.
 Other browser engines or earlier versions of Chromium browsers will ignore the attribute and use their default prioritization heuristics.
+Until another browser implements Priority Hints, you may notice some references—[such as MDN](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/fetchPriority)—mark this as [_Experimental_](https://developer.mozilla.org/en-US/docs/MDN/Writing_guidelines/Experimental_deprecated_obsolete#experimental).

 ## Conclusion